 For the last four years, I’ve been working on a series called “Resurfaced“.
 These pieces are created from surfaces that I’ve discovered and documented during travels to Asia, America, Africa, and Europe.

 Each surface typically has four dimensions; length, height, depth – and time.
-By virtue of the location where each was discovered, these compositions are essentially ephemeral.
-Over time, whatever grabbed my attention and inspired me, will inevitably change.
+By virtue of the public location where each surface was discovered, these compositions are essentially ephemeral.
+Over time, whatever grabbed my attention and inspired me to capture it, will inevitably ev0lve: new layers will inevitably create new compositions.

-Not always, but often, I use multiple surfaces – juxtaposing them to reveal and/or hide elements – and thereby creating entirely new compositions, new surfaces with often only partially told or fragmented histories.
-Just like when I stood there and marveled at the surfaces, somewhere in the world, I want the viewer of my work to also discover something new – every time they look at them.
+Not always, but often, I juxtapose one or two surfaces to create new or to hide elements, thereby creating entirely new compositions, new surfaces with often only partially told or fragmented histories.
+Just like when I stood there and marveled at the surfaces, somewhere in the world, I want the viewer of my work to also discover something new – every time they look at a piece from the Resurfaced series.

 Joakim Lloyd Raboff